Betsy Butterick was named the top assistant for the UC San Diego women's basketball program prior to the 2012-13 season.

 In 2012-13, the Tritons posted a 22-11 overall record and placed second in the CCAA with a 17-5 mark.
 UCSD won its first-ever CCAA Tournament title and qualified for NCAA postseason play for the eighth time since joining the NCAA Division II ranks in 2000.

 Daisy Feder was named the CCAA's Most Valuable Player, while Erin Dautremont and Emily Osga joined her as league first team selections.
 Feder also earned Daktronics All-West Region First Team accolades.

-Betsy Butterick enters her first season as the top assistant coach for the UC San Diego women's basketball program.
-She comes to La Jolla after spending the previous four seasons as an assistant under Heidi VanDerveer at Occidental College.
+Butterick came to La Jolla after spending the previous four seasons as an assistant under current UCSD head coach Heidi VanDerveer at Occidental College.

 Butterick was VanDerveer's lead assistant at Occidental, helping guide the Tigers to an overall record of 84-25 (.771), four straight Southern California Intercollegiate Athletic Conference (SCIAC) Championships and a pair of NCAA Tournament appearances.
 She was involved in all aspects of the coaching, including recruiting, scouting, player development and strength and conditioning.

 Butterick also served as an assistant women's golf coach at Occidental and held the position of Community Wellness Director in the recreation department, overseeing physical activity courses offered to students, faculty and staff.